ibm-cloud-docs/databases-for-redis/reference-architecture.md

 ## Redis Databases

-An {{site.data.keyword.databases-for-redis}} service contains a cluster with three members.
+An {{site.data.keyword.databases-for-redis}} service contains a cluster with two data members in a master/replica configuration.
 The cluster is spread over the region's availability zones.
-High-availability is managed with [Redis Sentinel](https://redis.io/topics/sentinel).
-Two members run the redis process and hold data.
-All three run the redis sentinel process to monitor state.
+High-availability is managed with a quorum of three Redis sentinels.
 If one data member becomes unreachable, your cluster continues to operate normally.

 ### Configuration